 Money laundering is one of the largest crimes the global economy has been dealing with for centuries, and it is growing.
-According to the International Monetary Fund (IMF), the money laundering rate is between 2-5 percent of the world's GDP.
+According to the International Monetary Fund (IMF), the money laundering rate is between 2-5 percent of GDP.
 This ratio corresponds to an enormous amount of the world's total money.
 For this reason, money laundering has serious negative socio-economic consequences.
 For this reason, global and local regulators draft regulations to minimize these effects and prevent money from money.

 Standard Chartered Bank

 In addition, the bank has been accused of violating US sanctions on Burma, Libya, and Sudan.
-In 2019, the Federal Reserve decided to stop and give up on Standard Chartered as it continues to fail to implement AML practices and ignores sanctions against Zimbabwe, Burma, Iran, Sudan, Cuba, and Syria.
-The Financial Conduct Authority (FCA) has also seen serious deficiencies in the bank's AML controls, particularly due to rigorous client-related controls in the UK.
-Thereupon, both the UK and US authorities fined Standard Chartered a total of $1.1 billion.
+In 2019, the Federal Reserve decided to stop and give up on Standard Chartered as it continues to fail to implement AML compliance program. and ignores sanctions against Zimbabwe, Burma, Iran, Sudan, Cuba, and Syria.
+The Financial Conduct Authority (FCA) has also seen serious deficiencies in the bank's AML controls, particularly due to rigorous client-related controls in the U.K. Thereupon, both the U.K. and U.S. authorities fined Standard Chartered a total of $1.1 billion.

 Bank of Credit and Commerce International (BCCI)